 Recently the problem of a secure Garage Door opener protocol was raised on the cypherpunks mailing list.
 Several interesting ideas were suggested.
 Here are my favorites.
 Of course one of them is mine.

 The problem is for the unit in the car to emit a signal that is received by the unit in the garage.
 The signal is to cause the door to open.
 Eavesdroppers may capture signals and replay them.
 The garage unit must ignore these.
-Accumulated transmissions from the car unit must not provide sufficient clues on how to produce a signal that will open the door.
+Accumulated transmissions from the car unit must not provide clues sufficient to produce a signal that will open the door.
 Provision must be made for legitimate but garbled transmissions.
 There is no receiver in the car and no transmitter in the garage.

 This protocol serves also for electronic car keys that unlock car doors and open trunks.